Short course: Feminist approaches to workplace conflict

 3. Have a greater understanding of your own relationship to conflict, and be able to identify new ways to respond

-4. Explore the importance of treating conflict generatively at the workplace, and understand how you can begin to apply feminist, transformative justice, and generative lenses to your approach to workplace conflict
+4. Explore the importance of treating conflict generatively at the workplace, and understand how you can begin to apply feminist and generative lenses to your approach to workplace conflict

 6. Have explored examples of how feminist approaches to conflict can be put into practice in our organisations and have developed a plan of action to apply what you have learned